How To Check if Your Wedding Officiant Can Make Your Marriage Legal

 What is required to become an ordained minister?
 Most states allow anyone ordained as a minister within a religious group to officiate a wedding.
 But that doesn’t mean you or your officiating friend needs to become a full-time clergy member.

 States tend to categorize officiants as acting in a religious capacity while making no requirement in terms of beliefs or identity.
-Services provided by online ministries such as American Marriage Ministries allow anyone to easily become ordained online for the purposes of performing marriage ceremonies.
+You can become ordained online easily and for free, via our partnership with The Provenance Center for Ordination, for the purposes of performing marriage ceremonies.

 But be careful; requirements vary by state.
 Not all states recognize these online ministries as legally valid, and some states require you to submit additional documents before the wedding officiant is authorized to perform a wedding ceremony.
 It's important to check the legal requirements of the local county clerk's office where the couple plans to get married to make sure you do everything correctly.